Do I also need to get a property report?

 Can’t I get this information for free from Council front counter staff?

-You can get some information (e.g. rates, building plans) for free via our website or from the main office at 30 Laings Road.
+You can get some information (e.g. rates information and building plans) for free through our building information search or from our main office at 30 Laings Road.

-The only way to get the full information on a property (including leaky building status, meth contamination, and flooding and landslip history) is through a LIM.
+The only way to get the full information on a property (including leaky building status, meth contamination, flooding and landslip history) is through a LIM.

 I know someone had a LIM done last year – why can’t I just have a copy of that LIM?

-Relying on a LIM you did not purchase from Council means you can’t come back to us in the event you find a mistake or something missing in the LIM.
+Relying on a LIM that is not in your name (ie. you did not purchase from Council) means you can’t come back to us in the event you find a mistake or something missing.